Franco Di Santo

-Franco Matías Di Santo (/es/; born 7 April 1989) is an Argentine professional footballer who plays as a striker.
+Franco Matías Di Santo (/es/; born 7 April 1989) is an Argentine former professional footballer who played as a striker.

 Di Santo began his career at Chilean club Audax Italiano, earning a £3.4 million move to Chelsea in 2008 and a first-team place following good form in the reserves.
 After a season on loan at Blackburn Rovers, he moved to Wigan Athletic for £2 million in 2010, where he won the FA Cup in 2013.
 After totalling 14 goals in 122 Premier League matches, he was released following Wigan's relegation to the Championship in 2013.
 He then moved to Werder Bremen in Germany, spending two seasons there, before making a controversial switch to rivals Schalke 04.

 Di Santo has represented the Argentina national football team on three occasions.
 He was nicknamed 'Crespito' (Little Crespo) after former Argentinian striker Hernán Crespo (who was nicknamed 'Valdanito', after Jorge Valdano).

 Club career

 Audax Italiano

 Born in Mendoza, Mendoza Province, Di Santo began his club career in the Chilean team Audax Italiano.
 In the 2006–07 season, he scored 26 goals in 76 matches, including one goal in six matches in the Copa Libertadores.
 Then, in 2007 he scored 12 in 17 matches for the club, including one goal in four matches in the Copa Sudamericana.
 Dubbed the "new Maradona" due to his precocious and prolific performances, on 25 January 2008, Di Santo signed for English Premier League side Chelsea on a four-and-a-half-year contract for a fee of £3.4 million.